The Bellflower Bunnies season 3: Episodes

 Each episode in this season runs 22 minutes in length.
 Except for "Les Passiflore à la mer" (based on an original Beechwood Bunny Tale), the episodes are based on original scripts by Valérie Baranski.
 The English titles for this season's episodes come from broadcasts on other countries, such as TVP1 in Poland and Boomerang in Latin America/Brazil.

 The 38th episode in the official order, "Le violon du marais," aired in France before #37, "L'expédition glaciale."
-On KI.KA's list, however, "La reine des corsaires" ("Das Geheimnis von Schloss Meadow") comes at #37, while "L'expédition glaciale" is placed at #39 instead.
+On KI.KA's list, however, "La reine des corsaires" ("Das Geheimnis von Schloss Meadow") comes at No. 37, while "L'expédition glaciale" is placed at No. 39 instead.

 Note: O = Corresponds to the official order as listed by Institut National de l'Audiovisuel (INA) and AnimezVous.com.
 B = Corresponds to TF1's broadcast schedule.
 Numbers to the right refer to their positions in this season.

 DVD releases

 Beez Entertainment and Seven Sept released the first DVD of this season on 4 November 2008, as La Famille Passiflore: Les Nouvelles Aventures.
 Like the second season discs, the original French versions are paired with their English dubs.
 Another volume was released on January 6, 2009., the two DVDs include five episodes each.
 No new volumes of this season have been released since then.